 The Closed Landfill's leachate collection system was constructed in two stages.
 The first included the construction of a perimeter leachate drain around the Original Fill Area with the installation of three collection tanks denoted as tanks 1, 2 and 3.
-The second included construction of 24 inches of compacted liner material, with an in-place hydraulic conductivity of less than 1.0 x 10-7 cm/sec, to both the west and north of the Original Fill Area.
-The lined areas were constructed with approximately 3 percent slopes to allow leachate to drain to a system of leachate collection pipes and ultimately to collection tanks 4 and 5.
+The second included construction of 24 inches of compacted liner material, with an in-place hydraulic conductivity of less than 1.0×10^{-7} cm/sec, to both the west and north of the Original Fill Area.
+The lined areas were constructed with approximately 3 percent slopes to allow leachate to drain to a system of leachate collection tanks 4 and 5.